j-tomasik/memories/README.md

 # memories

-First install node packages in both the client folder and in the server folder cd client, npm install cd server, npm install
+First install node packages in both the client folder and in the server folder.

+cd client, npm install
+cd server, npm install